Blake Stephenson: Early life and education

+Stephenson also studied a Bar Vocational Course at the Inns of Court School of Law (now City St George's, University of London).

 Professional career

-Stephenson studied Industrial Relations and Human Resource Management at the University of Kent.
-He is a barrister by profession, specialising in ethics and compliance roles within wholesale financial markets.
-Stephenson worked at the Financial Services Authority, Nasdaq, the London Stock Exchange and fintech company Tradeweb before becoming an MP.
+Stephenson is a barrister by profession, and was called to the Bar in 2007 by the Honourable Society of Lincoln's Inn.
+Stephenson's career specialised in ethics and compliance roles within wholesale financial markets.
+Stephenson worked at the Financial Services Authority, Nasdaq, the London Stock Exchange and fintech company Tradeweb Markets before becoming an MP.

 Political career

 Stephenson is also a Central Bedfordshire local councillor representing the villages of Gravenhurst and Shillington.

+In November 2024, Stephenson was appointed Parliamentary Private Secretary to the Shadow Chancellor Mel Stride.

+Stephenson is also a member of the Environmental Audit Committee and the Public Accounts Committee, both select committees in the House of Commons.